carlossantos-iffar/Fundus-Lesions-Instance-Segmentation/README.md

 If you find the project useful and you use this code, please cite our article:

 ```
-@article{santos2023,
+@ARTICLE{10113315,
-  author={Santos, Carlos and Aguiar, Marilton and Welfer, Daniel and Dias, Marcelo and Pereira, Alejandro and Ribeiro, Marcelo and Belloni, Bruno},
+  author={Santos, Carlos and Aguiar, Marilton and Welfer, Daniel and Dias, Marcelo and Pereira, Alejandro and Ribeiro, Marcelo and Belloni., Bruno},
   journal={IEEE Access},
-  title={{A New Approach for Fundus Lesions Instance Segmentation Based on Mask R-CNN X101-FPN Pre-Trained Architecture}},
+  title={A New Approach for Fundus Lesions Instance Segmentation Based on Mask R-CNN X101-FPN Pre-Trained Architecture},
   year={2023},
   volume={},
   number={},
-  pages={1-16}
+  pages={1-1},
-  }
+  doi={10.1109/ACCESS.2023.3271895}}
 ```

 ![](https://github.com/carlossantos-iffar/Fundus-Lesions-Instance-Segmentation/blob/main/images/exmple-image.gif)